About Clinical Research

 To determine if clinical research should be included in your cancer treatment plan, discuss your options with your care team.

 Prior to starting a clinical trial, meeting with our clinical research team may include reviewing the following:

 - Risks and benefits associated with clinical research

-- Clinical research protocol, the rules we are required to follow to keep you safe, and what will be expected of you
+- Clinical research protocol, the rules our clinical research team is required to follow to keep you safe, and what will be expected of you

 - Informed consent, ensuring that you: have all the information that you need before you opt in, understand your privacy rights, and know that you can opt out at any time

 Our clinical research team coordinates with the patient’s medical oncologist, advanced practice provider, and other providers so that the entire care team is aware of a patient’s needs and preferences.
-Patients participating in clinical research at UT Health Austin can access the full service array available at the Livestrong Cancer Institutes, including palliative and supportive care, nutrition support, and social and emotional support.
+Patients participating in clinical research at UT Health Austin can access the full service array available at the Livestrong Cancer Institutes, including palliative and supportive care, nutrition support, and social, emotional, and mental health support.

 Clinical research is not just an option for late-stage disease.
 Some clinical trials can focus on improving early diagnosis, stopping the recurrence of cancer, reducing side effects, or improving quality of life.
 Federal laws and regulations ensure safety and ethical standards for all clinical research participation.